67% more leads. That’s the advantage eCommerce sites with blogs have.

 The idea is that the longer you write your blog, the more new people you attract, who go back and read the old articles, which strengthens their SEO effects, which makes them attract more new people, etc. That’s incentive to start or improve your site’s blog ASAP.

 2. Aids in Shopping Decisions

-You probably didn’t need the science study above to tell you customers have questions before they buy — anyone with even a day’s experience in retail knows that.
+You probably didn’t need the science study above to tell you that customers have questions before they buy — anyone with even a day’s experience in retail knows that.
 And while brick-and-mortar stores have the luxury of sales assistants, eCommerce sites are stuck having to anticipate and answer customer questions before the shoppers even arrive.

 This is where blog content like reviews, shopping guides, and comparison charts come in handy.
 These blog posts do a lot more than just help bring your own customers one step closer to the sale — they also attract customers from other eCommerce sites that failed to provide the answers.

 Blogs are one of the best tactics for brand recognition and “getting your name out there.”
 An informative or entertaining blog article will stick with the reader — and that impression pays off the next time they go shopping online and remember your site.

 Some high-quality blog articles impact readers so much, they share the post on social media.
 That’s not just free publicity among a new audience, but also social proof and a vote of confidence from someone the new prospect knows.
 How’s that for a first impression.

 4. Humanizes the Brand

 Among the stats above, it’s noted that people both think fondly of and build relationships with brands that have custom content.
 This is because blogs humanize the brand.

 Blogs are the mouthpiece of your eCommerce site.
 You’re no longer a faceless vendor from who-knows-where; you now have a personality with your own opinions, style, tone-of-voice, and sense of humor.
 Blogs enable a conversation with customers, which naturally they appreciate.